iwh-halle/fdap-2024-julian-456/appartment_analysis/README.md

-# In Progress
 # Financial Data Analytics with Python: A Case Study on Rental Prices

 This part of the repository is a case study that was processed as part of the master module "Financial Data Analytics with Python" at the Martin-Luther-University Halle-Wittenberg.
 The case study examines factors influencing the rental prices of shared flats.
 It also examines the factors that affect how long advertisements stay online without finding a suitable flatmate.

 ## Overview

 The case study focuse ads from Cologne provided on [WG-GESUCHT.de](https://www.wg-gesucht.de/).
-Through web scraping, we've compiled ads and various parameters into a dataset, retrieved as of 09.07.2024.
+Web scraping was used to compile ads and various parameters into a data set that was retrieved on 09.07.2024.
 Utilizing Python, Jupyter notebooks and some librarys, we've processed this data to uncover insights into the shared appartment market and compare these with the results on the housing market.

 ### Literature Review